Officials in Switzerland push back at Biden 'tax haven' barb - WTMJ

 Associated Press

-GENEVA (AP) — Swiss authorities are taking issue with U.S. President Joe Biden’s comment that many companies use Switzerland, and two other territories, as tax havens, with the Swiss Federal Department of Finance calling such a claim “inappropriate and completely out of date.”
+GENEVA (AP) — Swiss authorities took issue Friday with U.S. President Joe Biden’s comment that many companies use Switzerland and two British territories as tax havens, with the Swiss Federal Department of Finance calling such claims “inappropriate and completely out of date.”

-The pushback reported in Swiss media on Friday comes after Biden said in his speech to Congress on Wednesday that “a lot of companies also evade taxes through tax havens in Switzerland and Bermuda and the Cayman Islands” — part of his call for the rich and corporations to pay their fair share of tax.
+Arguing that rich Americans and corporations need to pay their fair share of taxes, Biden said in a speech to Congress on Wednesday that “a lot of companies also evade taxes through tax havens in Switzerland and Bermuda and the Cayman Islands.”

-“Switzerland considers this highlighting of Switzerland as a tax haven by the USA as inappropriate and completely out of date,” said spokeswoman Isabelle Roesch of the Swiss finance department in an email.
-“Switzerland meets all international standards in tax matters.”

 Switzerland long had a reputation as a haven for tax dodgers to squirrel away their money to avoid fiscal authorities abroad.
 But Swiss authorities have been at pains to try to change the country’s image.

+“Switzerland considers this highlighting of Switzerland as a tax haven by the USA as inappropriate and completely out of date,” Federal Department of Finances spokesperson Isabelle Roesch said in an email.
+“Switzerland meets all international standards in tax matters.”

-Roesch said “international bodies” have since 2019 repeatedly affirmed that Switzerland fulfills all international tax standards, including on country-by-country reporting and information exchange.
-She said a Swiss tax reform that year abolished “all tax models criticized by the OECD” group of rich countries.
+Roesch said “international bodies” have since 2019 repeatedly affirmed that Switzerland fulfills all international tax standards, including for country-by-country reporting and information exchange.
+She said a Swiss tax reform that year abolished “all tax models criticized” by the Organization for Economic Co-operation and Development, a group made up of rich countries.

-She said Finance Minister Ueli Maurer would let U.S. Treasury Secretary Janet Yellen know the information “at the earliest opportunity.”
+She said Swiss Finance Minister Ueli Maurer would make U.S. Treasury Secretary Janet Yellen aware of the information “at the earliest opportunity.”

-While Biden called out offshore tax havens, anti-corruption campaigners say the U.S. should also scrutinize rules that help evaders closer to home.
+While Biden called out offshore tax havens, anti-corruption activists say the United States should also scrutinize rules that help tax evaders closer to home.

-The London-based Tax Justice Network last year named the United States as the second-biggest enabler of financial secrecy worldwide, after the Cayman Islands and ahead of Switzerland.
+The London-based Tax Justice Network last year named the U.S. as the second-biggest enabler of financial secrecy worldwide, after the Cayman Islands and ahead of Switzerland.

-Delaware, the state that Biden represented in the Senate for 36 years, has an international reputation for helping companies and wealthy individuals hide the true beneficiaries of anonymous shell companies registered there.
+Delaware, the state that Biden represented in the Senate for 36 years, has long had a reputation for allowing companies and wealthy individuals to hide the true beneficiaries of anonymous shell companies registered there.

+Tax Justice Network expert Nick Shaxson said for many years, there was a “plague on both houses” in both the U.S. and Switzerland, but each country has also cleaned up its act in recent years.
+He cited in particular a U.S. reform in the waning days of the Trump administration.

+“While there’s been a cleanup, Switzerland is still emphatically a tax haven,” said Shaxton, author of “Treasure Islands,” a book about tax havens.
+While it has become harder for U.S. or other developed-nation citizens to hide money in Switzerland, it’s still pretty easy for people from “weaker” countries to do so, he said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.